embEDUx/documentation/src/background/background.md

 at the HTWG.
 Naturally, that's why the embEDUx requirements will have a strong bias towards the requirements specific to the lab-courses.

-## What Is It And What Can It Do?
-* Automated build system for complete customized Linux distributions
-* Easy to setup via the configurable setup routine
-* Centralized build configurations for all your platforms
-* Individual configuration and builds with specified targets, organized by
-    * Platform: for Linux-Kernel, U-Boot
-    * Architecture: RootFS
-    * Hybrid: Toolchain, Misc-Files
-* Working examples for Raspberry Pi, Beaglebone Black, Banana Pi, Utilite Pro

-## What Is It Not?
-* Magic system for guessing all your platforms configuration automatically

 ## Initial Contributors
 The project started off with three master students of computer science who have been working on this project in a team, supervised by a professor.
 Namely, these are